CommonWealthRobotics/bowler-kernel/design.md

 - List files in a repo.
 - Read the contents of a file in a repo.
 - Clear the cache.
-- !
-RFC: Do we need any other operations in here?
-I am not convinced that scripts need to be able to push.
-I think having a local persistent cache should be enough.

 #### Hardware Operations